Victoria Park, Dorset

-Victoria Park Methodist Church in Bournemouth.

 Victoria Park is an area of Bournemouth, Dorset.
-The area is south of Moordown, north-west of Winton and east of Talbot Village, Wallisdown and Ensbury Park.
+The area is located south of Moordown and Redhill, north-west of Winton and east of Talbot Village, Wallisdown and Ensbury Park.

 History

-In 2020, an Experimental Traffic Regulation Order (ETRO) was created on Victoria Park Road in order to create a Low Traffic Neighbourhood in Victoria Park.
+In 2020, an Experimental Traffic Regulation Order (ETRO) was created on Victoria Park Road to create a low traffic neighbourhood in Victoria Park.

 Facilities

-Victoria Park has a Methodist Church and is residence of the Victoria Park Football Ground, the home of Bournemouth F.C.
+Victoria Park has a Methodist church and is residence of the Victoria Park Football Ground, the home of Bournemouth F.C.